softcraftsman/Fabric-Capacity-Extension/README.md

    - Monitor the log area for operation status
    - Status will auto-refresh after 2 seconds

+4. **Change Capacity SKU**:
+   - Select any capacity to see the SKU management section
+   - View the current SKU in the dropdown (shows as "Current: F8")
+   - Select a new SKU from available options (F2, F4, F8, F16, F32, F64, F128, F256, F512)
+   - Click "Update SKU" to initiate the change
+   - **Note**: SKU changes may require stopping the capacity first
+   - The extension will prompt for confirmation if changing a running capacity
+   - Status will auto-refresh after 3 seconds to show the new SKU

 ### Debug Mode

 - Enable "Enable Debug Logging" for detailed API call information
 - Useful for troubleshooting authentication or API issues
 - Debug preference is saved between sessions

+### Enhanced Authentication Features

+- **Extended Login Sessions**: Smart token management keeps you logged in for hours instead of requiring frequent re-authentication
+- **Proactive Token Refresh**: Background process automatically renews tokens 15 minutes before expiry
+- **Silent Authentication**: Seamlessly refreshes tokens without interrupting your work
+- **Session Persistence**: Maintains authentication across browser sessions when possible
+- **Intelligent Caching**: Stores token metadata for better session validation and management

 ## Architecture